OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                Supported values: 150,300,600,1200,2400,4800,9600,19200,38400,
                57600 and 115200.

- * CALL=batch_file - call QSINIT batch file just before starting kernel.
+ * CALL=batch_file - call QSINIT batch file just before starting the kernel.
                "batch_file" must be a fully qualified path in QSINIT!
-               I.e. A:\BATCH.CMD (boot disk, possible on FAT/HPFS boot only),
+               I.e. A:\BATCH.CMD (boot disk), or C:\dir1\batch.cmd (from a
-               or C:\dir1\batch.cmd (from mounted volume).
+               mounted volume).
 VIEWMEM (if specified) will be called after this batch file and then kernel will be launched.

-               At this CALL time kernel was loaded and fixuped in their memory location, but QSINIT still fully functional.
+               At this time kernel is loaded and fixuped in final memory location, but QSINIT still fully functional.
 This is possible because QSINIT never touches kernel memory areas.

  * CFGEXT=EXT - use CONFIG.EXT file instead of CONFIG.SYS.
 File must be placed
                in the root directory.
 EXT - extension, up to 3 chars.

- * CHSONLY   - ansient HDDs supports (switch BIOS disk i/o to CHS mode during kernel boot).
+ * CHSONLY   - ancient HDDs supports (switch BIOS disk i/o to CHS mode during kernel boot).
                This mode can also be set by DMGR MODE command in QSINIT shell.